mrakgr/Trading-Journal/journal_2025.md

 Let me just get the basics from the SMB course and then I will resume both my programming work and start the trading drills.

 I can't start them right away, I have first figure out how to get the data and link them to Quantower.

+I'll also how to figure out how to set up the keys and whatever else I may have missed.